AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

 I've known for a while that dependent types can be defined as initial and final dialgebras.
 This is a somewhat obscure fact; but an important generalization of the more commonly referenced fact that non-dependent types are initial and final (co)algebras of specific endofunctors.
-The only thorough source of this fact, however, is ["Dependent Inductive and Coinductive Types are Fibrational Dialgebras"](https://arxiv.org/pdf/1508.06779.pdf).
+The only thorough source of this fact that I know of, however, is ["Dependent Inductive and Coinductive Types are Fibrational Dialgebras"](https://arxiv.org/pdf/1508.06779.pdf).
 That paper has been cited only once, by a followup from the same author implementing a programming language.
 That language itself has influenced a few more projects in dependent type theory, but the original, more theoretical, result remains obscure.

 I didn't understand it the first few times I read it.
 I read it again, probably for the fourth time now, and I finally feel I have a grasp on what it's saying, and this post is meant to express the basic point in my own words.
 This note will be a bit meandering.

 I won't explain what a dialgebra is.
-Look it up on the nlab.
+Look it up on the [nlab](https://ncatlab.org/nlab/show/dialgebra).
 Did you do that?
 Good.
 Now that you've seen the definition, let's define vectors as an (F, G)-dialgebra.
 Essentially, F will have all the information for the input requirements and G will have the output requirements.
 The dialgebra itself expresses the existence of a structure-preserving transformation from F Xs to G Xs; from inputs to outputs.

 Here's the first example; vectors have two constructors;